 The spectacular waterfalls of the Iguazu River are located in the Iguazu National Park on the border of Argentina and Brazil, the giant waterfall system has 270 separate falls to observe, and is surrounded by unique flora and fauna while its vast mist evaporates into the surrounding jungle.
 Because the Falls are located in the southerly part of Brazil, it’s ideal to combine your trip to the Falls with a trip to the country’s capital, Rio de Janeiro with the Rio and Iguazu Falls Tour.
 Experience the golden beaches and colossal culture of Rio before flying to the Falls.
 It’s also possible to start or finish your tour with a Brazilian Amazon cruise, to really experience the vast and changing landscape of impressive and diverse Brazil.
 The ways to reach the falls are outlined below, but remember, no matter which route you choose be sure to obtain the relevant visas and pay the relevant reciprocity fees in good time before you travel!

-If you are hoping to get to the Iguazu Falls from Argentina, it's best to fly direct from Buenos Aires.
-Domestic airline Aerolinas Argentinas offer direct flights from the city several times a day.
-When you arrive on the Argentinian side of the Falls you willmost likely head to the local town of Puerto Igauzu, smaller than its Brazilian counterpart.
-From this part of the Falls you will be overwhelmed by the size and get up close and personal with the landscape.
+If you are hoping to get to the Iguazu Falls from Argentina, it’s best to fly direct from Buenos Aires.
+Domestic airline Aerolineas Argentinas offer direct flights from the city several times a day.
+When you arrive on the Argentinian side of the Falls you will most likely head to the local town of Puerto Iguazu, smaller than its Brazilian counterpart.
+From this part of the Falls, you will be overwhelmed by the size and get up close and personal with the landscape.

-While Brazilian airlines TAM, GOL, Azul and Webjet fly direct from most major Brazilian cities including Sao Paulo, Rio de Janerio, Salvador, Londrina, Cascavel and Porto Alegre.
+While Brazilian airlines TAM, GOL, Azul, and Webjet fly direct from most major Brazilian cities including Sao Paulo, Rio de Janeiro, Salvador, Londrina, Cascavel, and Porto Alegre.
 Arriving on the Brazilian side you will touch down close to the large city of Foz de Iguazu, which has easy access to the Iguazu National Park, where the Falls are located.

 If you are flying from North America to the Falls, you will have to make at least one change in a prominent South American airport in either Brazil or Argentina, usually either Sao Paulo or Rio de Janeiro.
 In all cases you will have to make at least one to two connections, which is why choosing to take part in the Rio and Iguazu Falls Tour will allow you to make the most of this long journey.
-LAN offer direct flights from Miami, LA and New York, but usually involve a connection in either Lima or Sao Paulo.
-Brazilian airline TAM also serves plenty of locations in the US, an offer an air pass if you are planning to fly a few times in Brazil.
-Plenty of other airlines fly from North America to major cities in Brazil, including American Airlines, Air Canada, Continental, Delta and United, from Atlanta, Chicago, Dallas, Houston, LA, Miami, Newark, New York, Orlando, Washington and Toronto.
+LAN offers direct flights from Miami, LA, and New York, but usually involves a connection in either Lima or Sao Paulo.
+Brazilian airline TAM also serves plenty of locations in the US, and offers an air pass if you are planning to fly a few times in Brazil.
+Plenty of other airlines fly from North America to major cities in Brazil, including American Airlines, Air Canada, Continental, Delta, and United, from Atlanta, Chicago, Dallas, Houston, LA, Miami, Newark, New York, Orlando, Washington, and Toronto.